York Street: The Jakemans Stand

 The Town End Terrace is situated to the west of the pitch.
 Formerly reserved for away fans, it was allocated as a home stand.
 Supporters entered through turnstiles 5, 6, 7, 8, 9 and 10.
 It has a maximum capacity of 1,821.

 Ground grading

 The ground has a Grade A certificate, meaning that it fulfils the Football League ground requirements.
 For this, the club had to install temporary seats in the centre of the Benton Brothers York Street End during their spell in the Football League, according to former Chairman Jon Sotnick.
 The ground's Grade A status meant that all matches held there had to be segregated.

 Lease

 The ground was rented from the Malkinson family.
 The land could not developed before the lease ends, unless Boston United no longer existed or had found an alternative home.
-The land is owned by the Malkinson family, however the stands are owned by Boston United.
+The land is owned by the Malkinson family, however the stands where owned by Boston United until recently.